50 Latest Oil IELTS Topics

 The international community must act immediately to ensure all nations reduce the consumption of fossil fuel (gas and oil).
 To what extent do you agree or disagree with this statement?
 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-The line graph below shows the oil production and consumption in China between 1982 and 2006.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The diagram below shows how oil is expected in use of production of perfume Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 Demand for gas and oil is increasing and so finding new sources in remote and untouched areas is a necessity.
 Do the advantages of this outweigh the disadvantages?
 Give reasons for your answers and include any relevant examples from your own knowledge or experience.